AckerlyXu/heima/articles/app-service-web/web-sites-php-enterprise-wordpress.md

 To replicate and route traffic to multiple MySQL databases, you can use [MySQL Cluster Carrier Grade Edition (CGE)][cge].

+>[!NOTE]
->[AZURE.NOTE] For Multi-region deployment, you need to host MySQL Clusters in IaaS Virtual Machines.
+> For Multi-region deployment, you need to host MySQL Clusters in IaaS Virtual Machines.
 MySQL Database on Azure does not support Multi-region deployment yet.

 ### Multi-region deployment with media storage and caching
 If the site accepts uploads or hosts media files, use Azure Blob storage.
 If you need caching, consider [Redis cache][rediscache].